Vettabase/awesome-mariadb/README.md

 There are various ways you can contribute improving MariaDB support:

-* Report bugs describing them clearly, to help software maintainers to repoduce them.
+* Report bugs describing them clearly, to help software maintainers to reproduce them.
 * Contribute bugfixes.
 * Report mistakes in documentation, technical articles, and even printed books.
 * Write a guide on how to make an application work smoothly with MariaDB, for example in the form of a blog post.